MINI hatchback review

 Given the huge sales success of the first two generations of MINI, it’s no surprise that designers have played it safe with the latest car.
 In fact, at a glance it looks identical.
 But dedicated fans of the brand will notice the slightly more bulbous proportions, and the larger front and rear lights.
-The 5-door model gets side doors with frames, rather than the hatches frameless doors, an extra 72mm between the front and rear wheels, plus an extra 89mm at the very back to boost the boot.
+The 5-door model gets side doors with frames, rather than the hatch's frameless doors, an extra 72mm between the front and rear wheels, plus an extra 89mm at the very back to boost the boot.
 It’s not as pretty as the MINI hatch, but still registers strongly on the cute scale.
+While Cooper S and Cooper SD models get a protruding lower front bumper with squared-off intakes, the Cooper, Cooper D, One and One D get a softer front-end treatment.
+A Sport Package lets you get the look from more powerful models fitted to more wallet friendly models lower in the range.

 As with every MINI, there’s huge scope for personalisation.
 The One comes with 15-inch wheels as standard but you can upgrade to 18-inch alloys if you like.
 There’s also the popular Pepper and Chili equipment packs which most buyers fit to their cars, and are a must for optimizing resale values.
 Also a contrasting black roof is a no-cost option, and for an added cost, you can get bonnet stripes and black 17-inch alloys in place of the standard 16-inch rims.
 There are also optional LED headlamps, with distinctive circular daytime running lights.

 MINI has been bolder with the new car’s interior, although the eye-catching design still features plenty of retro touches.
 Dominating the dash is a large, circular display for the infotainment and optional sat-nav.
 This is surrounded by a ring of illumination that flashes green when the stop-start system operates and can be programmed to mimic the sweep of the rev counter needle.